soloboan/ROHbasedgrm/README.md

        - ROHsizeNSNP            :: ROHsize in number of SNPs
        - Nummismatch            :: Number of heterozygotes allowed
        - outputformat           :: output file format - 'asreml' or 'matrix'
-       - outROHcount            :: should the output be in ROH counts OR kiship estimate
+       - outROHcount            :: should the output be ROH counts OR kiship estimate (if kinship use 'TRUE', if ROH count use 'FALSE')
        - outname                :: output file name

 ##### outROHcount -- This argument is very important when you want to parallelize the computation in case the marker density and number of samples is large (>1000 animals > 50000 markers).
 In this case you can send job per chromosome and late combine by summing number of ROH across all the chromosomes.